Enter the Aardvark: Plot summary

+Publication history

-Publication historyEnter the Aardvark was first published in hardcover in the United States by Little, Brown and Company on March 24, 2020.
+Enter the Aardvark was first published in hardcover in the United States by Little, Brown and Company on March 24, 2020.
 It was released in the United Kingdom by Penguin Random House on April 23, 2020.

+Reception

 Literary criticism

 Anthony received favorable reviews across a number of newspapers and online media include The New York Times Book Review, Los Angeles Times, Time, The Guardian, Esquire, and Los Angeles Review of Books.
 Maggie Lange reviewing for the Los Angeles Times compared the novel to Vladimir Nabokov's Pnin as well as political satires such as HBO's television show Veep and Christopher Buckley's novel Thank You For Smoking.